3 tips to keep employees engaged and happy

 When an employee is engaged and satisfied in the workplace, he or she is much more likely to have a vested interest in their employer and will be less likely to leave for another job.
-But how can a business owner keep his or her employees happy?

 In poll of more than 850 U.S. employees, The Workforce Institute at Kronos Incorporated found a simple phrase could make all the difference in the world: Thank you.

 The study stated appreciation and positive recognition from management tends to spur engagement.
 Working alongside coworkers with a positive frame of mind also has a similar impact.
-The study added employees who received a "Thank you" from their manager were twice as likely to find satisfaction at work than when receiving public recognition for a job well done.
+The study added employees who received a "Thank you" from their manager were twice as likely to find satisfaction at work as when receiving public recognition for a job well done.